 In addition to traditional topics in financial econometrics and market microstructure theory, we put special emphasis on areas:

 Our Centre for Computational Finance and Economic Agents is an innovative and laboratory-based teaching and research centre, with an international reputation for leading-edge, interdisciplinary work combining economic and financial modelling with computational implementation.
 We are supported by Essex’s highly rated Department of Economics, School of Computer Science and Electronic Engineering, and Essex Business School.
-More than two-thirds of our research rated ‘world-leading’ or ‘internationally excellent' (REF 2014).
+That's why we are ranked 6th in the UK for research power in computer science (Times Higher Education research power measure, Research Excellence Framework 2021).

 This course is available to study part-time.